Congress Plaza Hotel: History

+In 1939, tragedy befell the hotel when guest Adele Langer leapt from a thirteenth floor window with her sons, killing all three.
+The Langer family were Jewish refugees who had fled Nazi-occupied Czechoslovakia.
+Fearing her family would be deported, Adele chose suicide rather than risk death at the hands of the Nazis.

+Following the outbreak of World War II, the Government purchased the hotel and used it as a training school for U.S. Army Air Forces.
 It reopened for civilian use in time for the summer political conventions of 1944.
 At this time, John J. Mack was president of the Michigan-Congress Hotel Corporation.

 In 1950, the Pick Hotel Corporation bought the hotel and oversaw a major renovation of the entire hotel, which included new suites and restaurants.
 Another modernization project began in the 1960s, which added a ballroom and escalators.

-The hotel is not currently affiliated with any national chain.
-It has been owned by a group of investors led by Albert Nasser of Tel-Aviv, Israel, since 1987.
+From 1987 until 2012, the hotel was owned by a group of investors led by Israeli businessman Albert Nasser.
+In 2012, it was sold to a joint venture of New York investment firms.

-The hotel is frequently noted as one of the most haunted buildings in Chicago.
-In particular, room 1252 was said to be the haunted by Czech-Jewish refugee Adele Langer and her two sons Jan Misha and Karel Tommy.
-Depressed by the disappearance of her husband, Langer reportedly threw her sons out of the window before leaping out of the room and falling twelve stories to her death.